Lola Lovinfosse: F1 Academy

 Lovinfosse competing in an F1 Academy race at Zandvoort in 2024.

 Lovinfosse switched to F1 Academy in 2023, a new series for women organized by Formula One, where she drove for Campos Racing.
 In 2024, she moved to Rodin Motorsport and is supported by Charlotte Tilbury.

 GT racing

 Lovinfosse joined Schumacher CLRT for the 2024 Lamborghini Super Trofeo Europe season.
 She missed the second round due to a fractured wrist from the F1 Academy race in Miami.
 In July, Lamborghini Squadra Corse announced Lovinfosse was one of 28 drivers selected for the 2024 Super Trofeo Junior Driver Program.
 In the fourth round of the championship she switched from the Pro class to the Pro-Am class, earning her first podium in the series with a third place finish.

 In 2025, Lovinfosse returned to the Lamborghini Super Trofeo Europe series, competing for Leipert Motorsport alongside Pablo Schumm in the Pro class.
+Lovinfosse retired from racing after 2025 in an announcement on Instagram.